Online Individual Art Psychotherapy

 A little bit more about me…

-I am a Professional Art Aherapist and Registered Psychotherapist (Qualifying) who works with adults through individual therapy and therapeutic groups.
+I am a Professional Art Therapist and Registered Psychotherapist (Qualifying) who works with adults through individual therapy and therapeutic groups.
 I believe therapy is a collaborative process.
 My multi-faceted approach integrates arts-based, somatic (body-based), and trauma-informed practices, among others, where your safety and personal agency are prioritized.

 I hold an Honours Bachelor of Science and an Art Psychotherapy Diploma and bring over 15 years of experience from leading arts education and community engagement programs.
 I am ready to show up for you with a warm and grounding presence, creating a nonjudgmental space to support your needs, at your pace.